 The program includes comprehensive evaluation of individual fellows, faculty, and the training program.
 Each UW-affiliated institution has made major commitments to build and sustain an outstanding environment for palliative care practice and training.

-Additional training sites are Seattle Childrens, The VA Puget Sound Health Care System, and the University of Washington Medical Center.
-Affiliate training sites are Providence Hospice of Seattle and the Bailey Boushay House.
+Additional training sites are Seattle Childrens, the VA Puget Sound Health Care System, and the University of Washington Medical Center.
+Affiliate training sites are Providence Hospice of Seattle and the Bailey Boushay House among others.